 Rivas-Rodriguez said she has been involved in organizations of Latino journalists since she was in college.

 “From that time, I saw a great need to assure that we incorporate more Latino content into the news media and that we make sure that there are enough Latinos in the newsrooms who care to do so,” Rivas-Rodriguez said.
 “I knew that we could serve as role models and motivators.
 But I also have always felt that we journalists … need to speak up and insist on change and improvement.
 Nobody will do us any favors, we need to make sure to make our case.”

-Elena Cortez has been an integral part of the Network of Hispanic Communicators for nearly 20 years.
+Elena Cortez was an integral part of the Network of Hispanic Communicators for nearly 26 years.